resilmesh2/AWSCloud-Deployment/docs/index.md

 **Module:** `modules/ec2`

 * **Ubuntu 24.04 (Noble) AMI** (most recent) from Canonical owners
+* **Amazon EC2** m5.4xlarge instance:
+    * vCPUs: 16
+    * Memory: 64 GiB of RAM
+    * Storage: Optimised for EBS (Elastic Block Store) only
+    * Network Performance: Up to 10 Gbps
+    * Cost Considerations: 0.856 U$D per hour in Ireland region This price may vary, to check the price at the time of launch, please use the [Official Amazon Website](https://aws.amazon.com/es/ec2/pricing/on-demand/)
 * **Single EC2 instance** (in the public subnet) with:
     * EBS optimized + detailed monitoring enabled
     * **Encrypted root volume** (gp3) sized to **1000 GiB**